-I refer to ‘new to you dogs’ as ‘dogs in transition’.
-A dog in transition is a dog that is moving from one environment into their permanent environment.
-You know why they are in your home, you’ve been planning.
-Dogs in transition have not a single clue when they arrive in your home why they are with you, and whats going to happen to them.
+I refer to this stage in general as dogs in transition.
+A dog in transition is a dog that is moving from one environment into another environment.
+You know why they are in your home, you’ve been planning, dogs in transition have not a single clue, what these new changes mean, and what’s going to happen to them.
+It is a hugely confusing and unsettling time.

 Here are my Top 10 tips to help with the dog in transition –